Porritt Park playground upgrade

 Porritt Park logo - jpg.jpg

-Community fundraising is still underway.
+Community fundraising is still underway for the 'Changing Places' toilet and a basketball half court.
 To contribute, please email porrittparkproject@gmail.com or download the flyer,(PDF, 861KB) which has all the information on how to make your donation.
 Alternatively, drop a donation into a collection jar at Thames Council office reception.

 Thames Business Association's project page also has details of the project: https://www.tba.nz/porritt-park-project